 Nearly half of American adults suffer from hypertension, a medical condition that can lead to severe complications, but many people don’t even know they have it.
-Family care physician Tanya Pandya, DO and the expert team at Pandya Medical Center in Suwanee and Cumming, Georgia, can diagnose and treat hypertension before a serious problem develops.
+Family care physician Tanya Pandya, DO and the expert team at Pandya Medical Center in Suwanee, Cumming, and Dawsonville, Georgia, can diagnose and treat hypertension before a serious problem develops.
 We also service John Creeks, Alpharetta, and Atlanta, Georgia.
 If you’re looking for a primary care physician who focuses on preventive care in the Fulton, Forsyth, or Gwinnett counties, call Pandya Medical Center or book an appointment online today.

 In hypertension -- an extremely common medical condition -- your blood pressure is consistently too high.
 High blood pressure means the force of your blood against the walls of your arteries is strong enough to cause damage over time.
 If left untreated, hypertension can lead to heart disease.